A Test for Independence Via Bayesian Nonparametric Estimation of Mutual Information: Computational Algorithms for Testing of Independence

-The following algorithms summarize the main steps to estimate mutual information and to carry out the test of independence for \eqref{H0}.
+The following algorithms summarize the main steps to carry out the test of independence for \eqref{H0}.
 Since closed forms of densities of $MI^{pri}$ and $MI^{pos}$ are not available, their empirical distributions are required to implement the below algorithms.